arash-sadeghi/Drum_Transformer/readme.md

 # Transformer for Drum

+## Questions
+- [ ] the fact that we use '[MASK]' does it mean we should use MLM BERT instead of BERT cased?

 ## info
 - ```generated_midi = tokenizer(tokens.tokens)``` this works just fine you don't need the whole object